I’m Lizzie

 Cycling through bursts of enthusiasm and crashing guilt when that momentum faded

-You don’t need another colour-coded system that collapses the moment life gets lifey.
+I promise that no matter how appealing, you don’t need another colour-coded system that falls apart right along with you the moment life gets lifey.

 You don’t need to turn yourself into a productivity robot.